AndreySinelnikov/Solutions/Jira/Configure fields shown when creating an issue.md

 ### CONTEXT

 When creating issues, for example, you get too many unnecessary fields to fill.
 You'd want to remove them.
+Turns out Jira allows that by configuring _screens_.

 ### SOLUTION